jlouis/av-prog/README.md

 Task 2b: We need 2 things here:
   First, we need a way to compile Ocult, or a variant hereof down to the internal 2d representation.

+  We can convert the internal AST to one with numbers.
+  We should define the simple compilation of data to 2d.
+  We should define the way to compile a list of rules down.

   Next, we need a way to output 2d representations to provide a 2d program.